 About this event

 2016 has seen a number of changes within mortgage arrears and possessions policy, from pioneering legal judgments to changes to welfare and benefits.
-This conference hosted at KPMG will consider the latest topics arising in the arrears sector, whilst giving attendees time to network and discuss the issues that affect them.
+This conference, hosted at KPMG, considered the latest topics arising in the arrears sector, and provided attendees with time to network and discuss the issues affecting them.

 - How the remediation framework works for lenders

 - How to handle changes to SMI

 Comments made by delegates who attended the event:

 - "This particular event was very relevant and current to the issues with arrears and possessions lenders are currently facing.
 Some very interesting topics that have certainly raised questions and given some food for thought."

 - "Broad set of topics- some of relevance in the present, others bringing people up to date and the rest being subjects for the future.
 A good selection with enough detail but sufficiently high level to maintain audience interest."